 Peak Whale Watching Season

 - Months: March/April – October

-- Highlights: killer whales, humpback whales, Minke Whales, gray whales (February/March and November)
+- Highlights: Killer whales, humpback whales, Minke Whales, gray whales (February/March and November)

 Whale watching in spring?
 The spring months can be a great time to catch gray whales on the final stages of their incredible 10,000km migration from the warm waters of Mexico.
 Keep an eye out for young individuals who will be making the journey for the very first time, accompanied by their mothers.

 The best time: During summer, humpback whales visit Vancouver in large numbers and you can expect good opportunities to see this spectacular species in all its glory.
-Often a favourite for whale watchers, the humpback has gradually become more common in Canadian waters in recent years. humpbacks can be identified by their stocky bodies and the distinctive curve of their backs.
-If you’re lucky, you might to see one breaching or tail slapping.
+Often a favorite for whale watchers, the humpback has gradually become more common in Canadian waters in recent years. humpbacks can be identified by their stocky bodies and the distinctive curve of their backs.
+If you’re lucky, you might see one breaching or tail slapping.